Azure/PyRIT/doc/code/architecture.md

 Orchestrators should contain all the logic for different types of attacks.
 For example, PAIR, tree of attack, or crescendo should be implemented primarily as orchestrators.

-Ways to contribute: Check out our [orchestrator docs](./orchestrators/orchestrator.ipynb) and [orchestrator code](../../pyrit/orchestrator/).
+Ways to contribute: Check out our [orchestrator docs](./orchestrators/) and [orchestrator code](../../pyrit/orchestrator/).
 There are hundreds of attacks outlined in research papers.
 A lot of these can be orchestrators.
 If you find an attack that doesn't fit the orchestrator model please tell us since we want to try to make it easier to orchestrate these.
 Are there scenarios you can write orchestrators for?

 ## Converters

 Converters are a powerful component that converts prompts to something else.
 They can be stacked and combined.
 They can be as varied as translating a text prompt into a Word document, rephrasing a prompt in 100 different ways, or adding a text overlay to an image.

-Ways to contribute: Check out our [converter docs](./converters/1_converters.ipynb) [demos](../demo/4_using_prompt_converters.ipynb) and [code](../../pyrit/prompt_converter/).
+Ways to contribute: Check out our [converter docs](./converters/).
 Are there ways prompts can be converted that would be useful for an attack?

 ## Target